The Basics of Laundry Stain Removal

 - When home, read the fabric label and remove the stain.

-- .Hang the items to dry until sure that the stain has been removed.
+- .Hang the items to dry until sure that the stain has been fully removed.

 - .
 When taking a soiled garment to the cleaners, be prepared to describe the cause of the stain.

 Relax, live life, get dirty.
-With the prompt and proper stain treatment, your clothes will stay fresh looking and you can rest assured that your investment in your wardrobe is a worthwhile one.
+With prompt and proper stain treatment, your clothes will stay fresh looking, and your investment in your wardrobe will be a worthwhile one.

 © 2011 Catherine Tally